To download the software (available only during the contest!)

 The pedals’ values vary from 0 to 127.

-Each pedal is affected to one treatment parameter whose name is indicated above.
+Each pedal is affected to one treatment parameter whose name is indicated above the slider.

 The “Transposition” and “Tuning” sections show the real values of these parameters.